 Another common approach to addiction treatment is cognitive-behavioral therapy (CBT).
 Beyond just noticing self-criticism, CBT allows you to see how your thoughts about the world create your experience of reality.

-Some of the most common ones are listed in the following chart:
+I’ve listed some of the most common ones in the following chart:

 Which one of these unhelpful thinking styles particularity stands out to you?
 Can you imagine a specific situation where this type of thinking dominated your reality?
 What particular thoughts were going through your mind at the time?
 Now that you consider the facts about the situation, how realistic was your perception at the time?